SOCAP22 Is Back in Person: Join Us at the Impact Movement's Flagship Event

 Democracy is precious — and it is under threat globally.
 It is one of the greatest social experiments and expressions of collective action.
 When done right, it gives a voice to its stakeholders and can move more people toward liberation.
 How are your actions supporting resilient democratic systems that do not break when threatened?
 How are we dismantling codified oppressions and removing barriers to participation?
 When the rules that govern us prevent us from doing the right thing, how can we work together to change the rules by harnessing the power of democratic processes?

-The full agenda will be shared soon, but plan for the following schedule when booking travel and accommodations:
+The full agenda is almost final!
+Please plan for the following schedule when booking travel and accommodations:

 What people have to say